cobra79/cobra-bignum/README.md

 # cobra-bignum
 Polymer element to display big numbers in a human readable format

-# cobra-bignum
-Polymer element to display big numbers in a human readable format
 ## Installation
 bower install cobra-bignum --save
 ## Usage